How educators use their voice when they encounter difficult situations.

 • What difficult situations may look like, for example, visible disengagement from students, providing challenging feedback, receiving challenging feedback and disagreement with colleagues and/or students

-• Data from my current academic research with educators on their actual experiences with voice in the context of teaching and learning
+• Data from my current academic research with educators on their experiences with delivering verbal feedback

 • Self-awareness and the various influences and factors that can impact how we speak